vyca2017/content/content/blog/2017-05-16-introducing-a-cli-and-functions/2017-05-16-introducing-a-cli-and-functions.md

   more:
 ---

-# Introducing a CLI & Functions
+# Introducing the Graphcool CLI & Functions

 Today we are announcing two new major additions to the Graphcool platform: Graphcool CLI and Functions.
 Together, these features enable you to extend your GraphQL API in new and powerful ways while introducing a significantly improved development workflow.